ReboundCheats/lua-documentation/README.md

 ```

 ## Input
-You can use these APIs to gather input information
+You can use these APIs to gather input information.

 ```lua
 -- Returns true if a virtual key code is being pressed